 - ‘A grouped custom error’: enter the ‘group ID’.

 5. Click ‘Apply’.
-Optionally, click ‘Save as new Segment’ for future analyses.
+Or, click ‘Save as new Segment’ for future analyses.